Table Of Contents

-Although An Hien Garden House has undergone several ups and downs of history and the rigors of time, it, now, is still a tranquil place and a contributor to amazing tourist attractions in Hue Imperial City.
+Although An Hien Garden House has undergone several ups and downs in history and the rigors of time, it, now, is still a tranquil place and a contributor to amazing tourist attractions in Hue Imperial City.

 3.1.
 The entrance

 The entrance leading straight into the garden features a small arched gate made out of mortars and bricks.
 Along the entrance stands two lines of apricot intertwined together and providing green shade for a hot summer.

 Turn left and pass the screen inscribed with “Tho” (known as longevity), you’ll reach a rectangular-shaped lake filled with water lilies and their green rounded leaves.

-An Hien garden house gate faces to Perfume River so it gets the good Fengshui.
-In Vietnam, we think if your houses get perfect Fengshui, you will get richness and family members are always in good health.
+An Hien garden house gate faces the Perfume River so it gets the good Fengshui.
+In Vietnam, we think if your houses get perfect Fengshui, you will get richness, and family members are always in good health.

 3.2.
 The entrance screen

 A long times ago in Vietnam, we cared very much about Fengshui and Privacy.
 Our houses before were just connecting rooms houses.
 No high buildings like nowadays.